Why the Thai Language Barrier Can Be Challenging for English-Speaking Travelers

 Navigating Thai Menus: Tips for Ordering Food in Restaurants

-1. Familiarize yourself with everyday Thai dishes
+1. Familiarize yourself with common Thai dishes

 2. Learn basic food-related Thai phrases